 – By Heba Abu Ahmed

-With the approval of Egyptian President Abdel Fattah Al-Sisi of a new law that imposes harsher prison sentence of up to seven years in jail, for those who perform the outlawed procedure of female genital mutilation (FGM), one must acknowledge and credit Marie Assaad’s efforts to combat this procedure.
+As the new law that imposes harsher prison sentence of up to seven years in jail went to effect, for those who perform the outlawed procedure of female genital mutilation (FGM), one must acknowledge and credit Marie Assaad’s efforts to combat this procedure.

 Born in Cairo on October 16, 1922, Marie Assaad is an anthropologist, activist, and one of the pioneer social scientists who conducted research and wrote about FGM in Egypt and Northern Africa, in the 1950s.